jon-harper/OmniBox/readme.md

 ## Documentation & Help

 - Head to the **[documentation](https://jon-harper.github.io/OmniBox)** for more information, including a Bill of Materials, list of supported parts, and guides for both printing and assembly.
-- If the documentation site does not answer your question, head to the **[Discussions](https://github.com/jon-harper/OmniBox/discussions)** board.
+- If the documentation site does not answer your question, ask in the **[Discussions](https://github.com/jon-harper/OmniBox/discussions)** board.
 - Problems?
 Have a board that is not supported?
 Open a ticket on the **[Issues](https://github.com/jon-harper/OmniBox/issues)** page.

 ## Development & Releases